Diane M. Saunders

 Significant examples of her representation in the area of class and collective actions include the following:

 - Achieved denial of class certification in a putative class action in Massachusetts federal court alleging claims of meal and rest period violations against a major dairy manufacturer and distributor.

 - Achieved denial of class certification and summary judgment in a putative race harassment class action brought in New York federal court against a major retailer.

-- Obtained court approval of an $815,000 private class action settlement, in conjunction with a consent judgment with the U.S. Department Of Labor, in a hybrid wage and hour class/collective action in Massachusetts federal court against a leather manufacturer closed after a highly publicized ICE raid.
+- Obtained court approval of an $815,000 private class action settlement, in conjunction with a consent judgment with the U.S. Department of Labor, in a hybrid wage and hour class and collective action in Massachusetts federal court against a leather manufacturer closed after a highly publicized ICE raid.

 - Obtained court approval of a $7.95 million dollar settlement of a wage and hour class action with over 10,000 class members brought in New York state court against a major retailer, alleging improper deductions from commission earnings.

 - Obtained Equal Employment Opportunity Commission approval of a $1.8 million dollar settlement of a putative pattern and practice age harassment and discrimination class action in Minnesota against a major retailer.